The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: A State-Independent Quantum Rashomon Effect

-Now suppose we invite another friend, $\mathcal{D}$, to the party.
-They are again assumed to be outside of $\mathcal{C}$'s lab, which is sufficiently well shielded to maintain its coherence.
-The state of $\ket{\mathcal{M_C}}$ can now be communicated to $\mathcal{D}$, without influencing the superposition on the rest of the laboratory.
-Afterwards, $\mathcal{D}$, without making any measurement on the state of $\mathcal{C}$'s laboratory or its contents, then holds the following items of knowledge: \begin{enumerate} \item $\mathcal{A}$ has signalled that they have made a definite observation \item $\mathcal{B}$ has signalled that they have made a definite observation \item $\mathcal{C}$ has signalled that they have made a definite observation \item $\mathcal{C}$ has signalled that, on the basis of their observations, they are certain that there is a contradiction between their observations and what $\mathcal{A}$, based on their observations, knows must be the case of $\mathcal{C}$'s observations \end{enumerate}

-Importantly, relatively to $\mathcal{D}$, no measurement has been performed on the state of the lab at this point; everything so far was merely unitary evolution.
-If $\mathcal{D}$ now assumes that $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ signalling their having made a definite observation is sufficient grounds for believing that they have, in fact, made a definite observation, then $\mathcal{D}$ must conclude that each of them has obtained some definite set of values for their observations---yet, it is impossible to simultaneously assign values to observables in the experiment in such a way that they possibly all could have made definite observations (in accordance with their expectations).
-Furthermore, $\mathcal{D}$ knows that $\mathcal{C}$ is aware of the presence of this contradiction.

-Thus, $\mathcal{D}$ would conclude that the sealed laboratory before them must contain mutually irreconcilable realities---one for $\mathcal{A}$'s definite values, one for $\mathcal{B}$'s definite values, and one for $\mathcal{C}$'s, but none for all of them at once. `Reality' is, of course, a difficult concept to pin down in this context---but for our purposes, it will suffice to use the definition implicit in the concept of `local realism' applied to Bell's theorem: that is, the simultaneous definiteness of observable values.
-In this sense, the Rashomon effect is a fundamental feature of quantum reality: there is no possible narrative that accounts for each of the observer's observations; yet, we have grounds to consider all of them equally real.

-One might point out here that $\mathcal{B}$'s measurement, in general, will not leave $\mathcal{A}$'s state invariant, and that thus, one has no grounds to consider $\mathcal{A}$'s, $\mathcal{B}$'s, and $\mathcal{C}$'s observations simultaneous elements of reality in this sense.
+\begin{objection}[Influence of Higher-Level Measurements] In general, $\mathcal{B}$'s measurements will not leave $\mathcal{A}$'s state invariant.
+Is it then still permissible to talk of $\mathcal{A}$'s, $\mathcal{B}$'s, and $\mathcal{C}$'s values as simultaneous elements of reality? \end{objection}